apertureless/vue-chartjs/docs/guide/README.md

 #### Own watcher

-If you transform your data a lot of changing it (instead of pushing new data) it is the best, if you implement your own watcher.
+If you transform your data, mutating (instead of pushing new data) it is the best method, if you implement your own watcher.
-You can then either call `this.$data._chart.update()` or `this.renderChart()` by yourself, depending on your needs.
+You can then either call `this.$data._chart.update()` or `this.renderChart()` independently, depending on your needs.

 A simple watcher would be: